Our Hiking Time: 5h 15m

 The landscape is impressive –Marten Lake lies in a large cirque at the base of the looming Rooster Mountain.
 Additionally, the area is quiet and isolated, making it a wonderful place to relax on a sunny day.
 On the down side, the short trail to the lake is rough and difficult to follow, putting it out of reach for more causal hikers.
 Still, the route does offer some good access to waterfalls along Marten Creek and the occasional view of Treen Peak and Mt.
 Garfield.
 While difficult, this is a great hike if you are looking to escape the crowds and see something off the beaten path.

 To get there, take Exit 34 off I-90 and take a left on 468th Ave.
 Follow the road past the truck stop for about a half-mile until you reach SE Middle Fork Road, also known as Forest Road 56.
-Continue to follow the twists in the road until the pavement runs out.
+Take a right and continue to follow the twists in the road until the pavement runs out.
 Continue on FR 56 for 12 miles, crossing the Taylor River.
 Once across, keep to the left for another quarter mile to the end of the road and the Snoqualmie Lake Trailhead. -Nathan

 View large versions of the photos